 Viscom AG is a company incorporated under German law which is also the basis of the German Corporate Governance Code.
 The two-tier system of management comprising the Executive Board and the Supervisory Board as corporate bodies which hold separate powers is a basic tenet of German stock corporation law.
-The Executive Board and the Supervisory Board of Viscom AG cooperate in all matters relating to control and supervision of the Company in a close and trusting fashion.
+The Executive Board and the Supervisory Board of Viscom AG cooperate in all matters relating to control and supervision of the company in a close and trusting fashion.

-The Executive Board of Viscom AG currently consists of three members: Dr. Martin Heuser (Technology), Volker Pape (Sales) and Dirk Schwingel (Finances).
-The Executive Board is responsible for the management of the Company.
-The primary tasks of the Executive Board are determining strategic alignment, managing the Company, and planning, establishing and monitoring a risk management system and compliance.
-All members of the Executive Board are involved in the day-to-day management of the Company and bear responsibility for operations.
+The Executive Board of Viscom AG currently consists of three members: Dr Martin Heuser (Technology), Volker Pape (Sales) and Dirk Schwingel (Finances).
+The Executive Board is solely responsible for the management of the company taking into consideration the law, the Articles of Association, standing rules and service contract.
+The primary tasks of the Executive Board are determining the strategic alignment, managing the company, and planning, establishing and monitoring a risk management and a compliance system.
+All members of the Executive Board are involved in the day-to-day management of the company and bear responsibility for operations.

 The Supervisory Board has resolved standing rules for the Executive Board regulating its work and mode of cooperation with the Supervisory Board.
-According to these, members of the Executive Board wield executive powers in the areas of responsibility assigned to them in the Allocation of duties.
-Insofar as measures or transactions of one area of responsibility overlap with those of one or more other areas, all involved members of the Executive Board must be in agreement.
+According to these, members of the Executive Board wield executive powers in the areas of responsibility assigned to them in the allocation of duties.
+Insofar as measures or transactions of one area of responsibility overlap with those of one or more other areas, the involved members of the Executive Board must reach an agreement.
 Should there be any continuing conflict, the entire Executive Board must reach a joint decision.
-These assignments notwithstanding, each member of the Executive Board remains responsible for all management issues.
+These assignments notwithstanding, each member of the Executive Board remains responsible for all management issues (principle of overall responsibility).
 Only the entire Executive Board together can decide on matters or transactions which are of exceptional importance or carry an extraordinary economic risk.

 The Executive Board passes its resolutions either at meetings or, in the absence of objections from Board members, outside of meetings using modern means of communication.
 Two members of the Executive Board constitute a quorum.
 All resolutions of the Executive Board require a simple majority.
 Meetings of the Executive Board are to be scheduled on a regular basis, if possible, a weekly basis.
-They must take place when required to ensure the well-being of the Company.
+They must take place when required to ensure the well-being of the company.
 The Executive Board member designated accordingly by the Supervisory Board is responsible for determining meeting dates, convening meetings, setting the agenda, chairing the meetings and ensuring the minutes are taken.